DimitarChristoff/epik/README.md

 ### bindRivets

 Sugar that passes an object to be bound to `this.element`.
 Optionally, you can pass a different element as the first argument.
-Creates a `boundRivets` property on the object, containing reference to the current rivet context instance
+Creates a `this.boundRivets` property on the object, containing reference to the current rivet view context instance

 ### unbindRivets